Unlocking Success: Becoming Socially Adept in Today’s World

 3. Understand Your Triggers

-To understand the triggers that make you socially awkward, paying attention to your thoughts, feelings, and behaviours in social situations is essential.
+To understand the triggers that make you socially awkward, paying attention to your thoughts, feelings, and behaviors in social situations is essential.
 When do you start to feel anxious or uncomfortable?
 What kinds of social problems trigger your awkwardness?
 Once you better understand your triggers, you can begin developing coping strategies.

 Here are some tips for understanding your social awkwardness triggers: